ivan-jukic/adventofcode2017/README.md

 - ### Day 02
 Interestingly had some minor issues with the input.
 Had to regex replace all the tabs in the string with spaces to get it to compile.
 - ### Day 3
-Little bit of mathematics around this problem [https://en.wikipedia.org/wiki/Ulam_spiral](https://en.wikipedia.org/wiki/Ulam_spiral).
+Little bit of mathematics behind this puzzle [https://en.wikipedia.org/wiki/Ulam_spiral](https://en.wikipedia.org/wiki/Ulam_spiral).
+The fact that the bottom right corners are powere of odd numbers can be used to solve the first part of the puzzle.